 Diffie is Visiting Professor at Royal-Holloway College of the University of London and Visiting Scholar in the Center for International Security and Cooperation at Stanford University.
+He is the 2015 Turing Award winner, jointly with Martin Hellman.

 He began his career in security as the inventor of the concept of public key cryptography, which underlies the security of internet commerce.
 He has made fundamental contributions to many aspects of secure communications and was instrumental in the rise of a public cryptographic research community.